bcraver/HW4/HW4.md

 # Homework 4

+Files are saved in the following path:
+/pub/jje/ee282/bcraver/HW4

 ### Summarize partitions of a genome assembly

 First, download necessary modules.

 1. Prepare environment
 `$ module load jje/jjeutils jje/kent`

 ##### Calculate the following for all sequences ≤ 100kb and all sequences > 100kb:
 * Total number of nucleotides